What is Orthopedics?

 Learn Initial Orthopedic Skills today!

 Get practical experience and insight into basic orthopedic surgical principles.
 Suture the surgical wound in layers.
 Practice various open and closed reduction methods.
-Get an IADL approved certificate for Orthopedic training to add to your portfolio.
 Practice at home or wherever you are.

 Our kit provides illustrated examples of hands-on basic surgical skills and an orthopedic course with accompanying simulation kit.
 Use the orthopedic kit to complete the online future doctor’s orthopedic course!
 Gain dozens of basic surgical & orthopedic skills.
 The Future Doctors Academy Orthopedic Course and Fracture Reduction Kit are ideal for basic surgical skills workshops’ to train a wide variety of medical professionals.